alexhwoods/Rhetorical-Devices.com/src/content/rhetorical-devices/aposiopesis.md

 - When in Rome...

+My favorite example of aposiopesis comes from Portuguese.

-In Portuguese they have a wonderful idiom: "Pra um bom entendedor, meia palavra basta."
+They have a wonderful idiom: "Pra um bom entendedor, meia palavra basta."
 For a good listener, half a word is enough.
+And then of course people just say, "For a good listener...".